Application Open: October 5, 2021

 - Previous recipients of the James W. Ray Distinguished Artist or Arts Innovator Awards;

-- Graduate or undergraduate, matriculated students enrolled in any degree program at the deadline date of March 4, 2019;
+- Graduate or undergraduate matriculated students enrolled in any degree program at the deadline date of November 8, 2021;

-- Current AT staff, Board of Trustees, honorary committee, consultants, contractors, current AT Fellowship panelists, or their immediate family
+- Current Artist Trust staff, Board of Trustees, honorary committee, consultants, contractors, current Fellowship panelists, or their immediate family.

 Can I apply for an award from Artist Trust?